 As a wildlife conservation major, Deirdre Conroy built much of her undergraduate career around research.
 She began working with Professor Marcella Kelly during her freshman year, entering data for a camera trapping project.
 After completing projects on bat composition and diversity, she traveled to Belize to study how sustainable logging impacts jaguars.

 Find your research niche

 Our research happens on local, regional, national, and international scales.
 It’s applied, practical, and often interdisciplinary.
 And it focuses on the most important issues of our time.
 Visit these sites to learn more about opportunities for conducting undergraduate research:

 For graduate students

 Independent research is a critical part of the program of study for most graduate students.
-Check out our list of faculty experts and connect with those who may have projects in your area of interest.
+Check out our faculty experts by department and connect with those who may have projects in your area of interest.